-For more information regarding prerequisites and the MS-SLP program, please contact Dr. Melnick at Kenneth.Melnick@worcester.edu.
+For more information regarding prerequisites and the MS-SLP program and the Technical Skills for Master of Science in Speech-Language Pathology Program, please contact Prof. Curro with the subject line "MS SLP Program Inquiry" at kcurro@worcester.edu.
 For questions regarding the electronic application or to confirm receipt of materials, please contact Graduate Admissions.